jhollist/2014-01-13-uri/rLessons/Data.md

 ### Local file operations

 One can list files from any local source as well.
+This is review from the first R lesson, but handy to repeat here.

 ```r